 - 14.2 Employees absent from work owing to illness will be entitled, subject to the conditions of this agreement, to receive sick pay in accordance with the scale below (see Section 12 for provisions governing reckonable service): - during the first year of service one month's full pay and two months' half pay - during the second year of service two months' full pay and two months' half pay - during the third year of service four months' full pay and four months' half pay - during the fourth and fifth years of service five months' full pay and five months' half pay - after completing five years of service six months' full pay and six months' half pay. - 14.3 In the event of employment coming to an end, entitlement to sick pay ceases from the last day of employment. - 14.4 The definition of full pay will include regularly paid supplements, including any recruitment and retention premia, payments for work outside normal hours and high cost area supplements.
 Sick pay is calculated on the basis of what the individual would have received had he/she been at work.
-During the interim regime (as described in Section 2) existing arrangements will be undisturbed for staff groups who already receive payments for working outside normal hours in respect of sick absence; staff groups who do not currently receive payment will do so by a calculation based on average pay in a reference period.
-This would be based on the previous three months at work or any other reference period that may be locally agreed. - 14.5 Full pay needs to be inclusive of any statutory benefits (so as not to make sick pay greater than normal working pay).
+This would be based on the previous three months at work or any other reference period that may be locally agreed.
+Local partnerships can use virtual rotas showing what hours the employee would have worked in a reference period had he or she been at work. - 14.5 Full pay needs to be inclusive of any statutory benefits (so as not to make sick pay greater than normal working pay).
 The combined addition of statutory sick pay to half pay must not exceed full pay.